uchicago-sandlab/naturalbackdoors/README.md

 ### `results/`
 The `results/` folder stores chosen subsets on which to train models, and training logs from training models.
 The former are JSON files of image paths, and the latter are CSVs storing standard training information such as accuracy and loss for train/test sets, per epoch.

+## Contributing
+If you'd like to contribute, or have any suggestions, please open an issue on this repository.
+All content in this repository is released under the MIT license.